nicktysterman/docker-compose-pretix/README.md

 Access to the DNS of the domain you wish to use.
 Optionally, a container manager like Portainer

+**Before installation**

+Create the folderstructure

+mkdir -p /mnt/docker/pretix/data
+mkdir -p /mnt/docker/pretix/conf
+chown -R 15371:15371 /mnt/docker/pretix/
+mkdir -p /mnt/docker/pretix/postgresql

 **Installation using portainer**

 Step 1: Ensure Docker is installed on your VPS.
 If not, follow the official installation guide for your operating system.

 Step 2: Download the Dockerfile, pretix.cfg, and docker-compose.yml files and place them in an acccesible folder on your VPS, then edit the files to meet your needs.
+Put your config file for the pretix installation to /mnt/docker/pretix/conf/pretix.cfg.

-Step 3: On Portainer, go to Images, Build a new image, name your image and upload the Dockerfile.
+Step 3: On Portainer, go to Images, Build a new image, name your image (i.e. pretix-with-plugins) and upload the Dockerfile.

 Step 4: Go the stacks, Create Stack, name your stack, upload the docker-compose.yml file.
 Make sure the pretix.cfg is in a reachable place and the volumes are defined correctly!
 Deploy the stack.